 Seniors have an opportunity to earn up to 8 college credits tuition free or at a reduced tuition cost.
 District 215 has partnered with National Equity Lab (NEL) to deliver online college credit-bearing courses via a combination of asynchronous and synchronous learning during the regularly scheduled school day.
 Courses are taught by college professors and facilitated by the high school teacher.
-Course selections vary each semester and are offered through Howard, Yale, Arizona State, Cornell, and University of Connecticut.
+Course selections vary each semester and are offered through various prestigious universities such as: Howard, Yale, Arizona State, Cornell, and University of Pennsylvania.
 College credit for the course taken, as well as high school elective credit, will be issued upon successful completion of the course.
+A student that is enrolled in and successfully completes NEL's Essentials of Personal Finance course would fulfill the graduation requirement for D215 and the State of IL for Consumer Education.